Meghan Markle & Prince Harry Favored By Queen, Turning Kate & Camilla Feud Into War [Rumor]

 Prince William, Prince Charles Fight For Throne Changed By Prince Harry’s Engagement

-Some believe that Prince Harry has the ability to be more playful with his grandmother because it is less likely that he will be king.
+Some believe that Prince Harry can be more playful with his grandmother because it is less likely that he will be king.
 In contrast, Prince William tends to have a more serious relationship with his grandmother because he has a better chance of becoming king.

 “[The queen’s] relationship with Prince William will always be more serious as she’s been tasked to train him for his future role as the king.”